-望京小筑Lake Tekapo (Lake Tekapo): The second largest lake in the northern part of the McKinch basin, which flows from north to south, is recharged by the Godley River, which is 700 meters above sea level and has a watershed area of 83 square kilometers.
-Located between Christchurch and Queenstown, the famous tourist city of South Island, New Zealand, lies in the heart of the Cook Mountain Basin and MacKenzie.
-Beautiful, charming lake of Tikapo surrounds trees and snowy white covered by golden sun, endless snowy mountains.
-Lake Tecabo and the smaller nearby lakes Alexandrina, McGregor and Conway are great places to catch brown and rainbow rays in the right season.
-In the winter, the town of Tecabo hosts a large number of skiers
+我自独行独行客Lake Tekapo: The second largest lake in the northern part of the McKinch Basin, which flows from north to south, is recharged by the Drey River (Godley River), which is 700 meters above sea level and has a watershed area of 83 square kilometers.
+Located between Christchurch and Queenstown, the famous tourist city on New Zealand's South Island, lies in the heart of the Cook Mountain Basin and MacKenzie.

 Stephen SchreckMany dream about visiting Antarctica but never get the chance to visit.
 However, the International Antarctic Centre lets you come a little closer to that dream.
 A wonderful way to get a small glimpse of what the unexplored continent is like, at the International Antarctic Centre, you will discover the landscape and wildlife of this mesmerizing slice of the world.
 You will also learn about the impact humans are having on Antarctica.
 Perhaps the best part of the museum is the Snow and Ice Experience.
 There, visitors can play on icy slides, feel what it’s like in an Antarctic storm, or take a cold-water plunge.